 Again due to dry air, your Polyscias is susceptible to spider mite, shield or aphid.
 Minimize this chance by spraying regularly.
 Spider mite can be removed by a hard jet of water.
 For shield and aphids it is advised to use a pesticide as soon as possible.

-The Polyscias butterfly is a whimsical and artistic houseplant.
+The Polyscias Balfourii is a whimsical and artistic houseplant.